Murchison Falls National Park – Uganda’s Best All-Around Wildlife Park

 Most take the boat safari up to the Falls each day, fewer take the boat ride down the Nile to the Nile Delta where the Nile River merges into Lake Albert.

-This is certainly a not to miss event if you enjoy birds, and birds, wildlife, hippos, crocodiles you will see on this boat safari down the River Nile.
-This hike is also part of the famed Baker Trail.
+This is certainly a not to miss event if you enjoy birds, and birds, wildlife, hippos, crocodiles you will see on this boat safari down the River Nile to where it drains into Lake Albert and where it is commonly referred to as the Nile Delta

 This stretch of the River is also one of the best spots in Uganda where you can spot the shoebill stork along the banks of the river, sometimes even in pairs.

 Hot Air Balloon Safaris can now be taken in Murchison Falls Park.
-This is the second park in Uganda where you can take a hot air balloon wildlife Safari.
+This is the only park in Uganda where you can take a hot air balloon wildlife Safari.

-Rise at dawn over the savanna – watch the sun rise and then glide over the park above the tree-tops where you can see the most wildlife below.
+Rise at dawn over the savannah – watch the sun rise and then glide over the park above the tree-tops where you can see the most wildlife below.

 The park is filled with vast herds of buffaloes, elephants, giraffes, antelopes.
 Watch the predators below as they come home from a night’s hunt.

-Afterward, it is a one of a kind champagne Bush Breakfast prepared by Paraa Lodge chefs that you will enjoy.
+Afterward, it is a one of a kind champagne Bush Breakfast prepared by Paraa Lodge chefs that you will enjoy and like most long remember.

 Birding at Murchison Falls National Park: